The Ad Council and NHTSA Confront Dangerous Misconceptions Fueling Drug-Impaired Driving

 The campaign targets young men 18-34 to correct false beliefs about marijuana and driving, aiming to reduce drug-impaired crashes using stark storytelling.

-- Ad Council research found many young male drivers don't understand driving high risks, focusing outreach on men ages 18–34, the group most likely to drive high.
+- Ad Council research found many young male drivers don't fully understand the consequences of driving high, focusing outreach on men ages 18–34, the group most likely to drive high.

-- Produced by Spark & Riot and backed by donated media, Standard Practice created the PSAs pro bono, running nationwide in time and space donated by the Ad Council's media partners.
+- Produced by Spark & Riot and backed by donated media, Standard Practice created the PSAs pro bono, which will run nationwide in time and space donated by Ad Council's media partners.

-- NHTSA warned that driving high remains illegal in every state and Washington, D.C., and the PSA reminds motorists it can have deadly consequences as many young men mistakenly believe it improves driving.
+- NHTSA warned that driving high remains illegal in every state and Washington, D.C., and NHTSA Administrator Jonathan Morrison said many young men wrongly believe marijuana improves driving.

-- Drawing on decades of public‑service work, the campaign builds on a 30‑year partnership between the Ad Council and NHTSA, with the Ad Council leading iconic efforts for more than 80 years.
+- Drawing on decades of public-service work, the campaign builds on a 30-year partnership between the Ad Council and NHTSA and the Ad Council's 80 years of social-impact leadership.

 The Ad Council and NHTSA Confront Dangerous Misconceptions Fueling Drug-Impaired Driving